mbaldwinsmith/virtu-awake/TASKS.md

 ---

-# 🌟 End of Task Spec
+# �YOY End of Task Spec
 This TASKS.md is living documentation.
 Update it with new features, fixes, and discoveries as Virtu-Awake evolves.